Hermitian function: Motivation

 Since the Fourier transform of a real signal is guaranteed to be Hermitian, it can be compressed using the Hermitian even/odd symmetry.
 This, for example, allows the discrete Fourier transform of a signal (which is in general complex) to be stored in the same space as the original real signal.
+Informally, only half of the fourier transform of a real signal is needed to lossessly represent it in frequency domain.

+For the magnitude spectra (obtained from DFT), the axis of symmetry is around the Nyquist point; one half is the mirror image of the other.